As votes are counted, Americans remain anxious

 Nasir Farah from Somalia watches results at Manuel's Tavern.
 (Kevin D. Liles For the Washington Post)

-Election officials tally ballots
+The scramble to tally ballots

-Election officials are working around-the-clock to tally ballots.
-Depending on state laws, mail-in ballots in several battlegrounds — including Pennsylvania and Wisconsin — cannot be processed or counted until Election Day, even if they have been received days or weeks earlier.
+Election authorities worked late into the evening to tally votes.
+Mail-in ballots in several battlegrounds, including Pennsylvania and Wisconsin, cannot be processed or counted until Election Day, even if they have been received days or weeks earlier.
 With many states having surpassed their 2016 vote totals before Tuesday, analysts say it could be weeks before all results are in.

 Election employees extract mail-in ballots in a secure room at the Pennsylvania Convention Center in Philadelphia.
 (Bonnie Jo Mount/The Washington Post)